rnorthconference/rnorthconference.github.io/content/blog/code-of-conduct.md

 except as necessary to protect vulnerable people from intentional abuse.
 * Publication of non-harassing private communication.

-noRth prioritizes marginalized people's safety over privileged people's comfort.
-We will not act on complaints regarding:
-* 'Reverse' -isms, including 'reverse racism,' 'reverse sexism,' and 'cisphobia'.
-* Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."
-* Communicating in a 'tone' you don't find congenial.
-* Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions.

 ## What To Do If You Witness or Are Subject To Unacceptable Behavior

 If you are being harassed, notice that someone else is being harassed, or have any other concerns relating to harassment, please contact a member of event staff immediately.
 Event staff can be identified by t-shirts/staff badges onsite; and an organizer can be found at the event registration counter at any time.
 You can contact us at <a href='mailto:rnorthconf@gmail.com'> rnorthconf@gmail.com</a>.